Skip to content

 • internal/controller: reconciliation logic and controller-focused tests

-• config/: CRD, RBAC, manager deployment, samples, and kustomize overlays
+• config/: CRD, RBAC, operator deployment, samples, and kustomize overlays

 • .github/workflows: CI, release, and maintenance automation